juniorsundarCasual/TGT/vault/volume-4.chapter-255.md

 "It's... magical," Marie agreed with a chuckle, which was supported in turn by Mage Maddi.
 "Anyways, I know your time is limited.
 So please continue - does this thing do what I think it does?"

 Mage Maddi nodded and moved towards the nearest shelf.
 Her fingers slid over the backs of the obsidian plates and stopped over one with a date from last week.
 She removed it carefully and transported it to one of the quadropods (which Marie also apparently missed) placed in each cardinal direction of the central basin.
-The slab slotted into the quadropod snugly, and as the last latch snapped and held it in place, a thin beam of light collided against the slab from beneath it which, as though it were passing through the lustrous black slab, dispersed into a beautiful burst of colours and visuals.
-Right above the slab, an exact yet scaled recreation of the night sky took form in three-dimensional space.
+The plate slotted into the quadropod snugly, and as the last latch snapped and held it in place, a thin beam of light collided against the plate from beneath it which, as though it were passing through the lustrous black plate, dispersed into a beautiful burst of colours and visuals.
+Right above the plate, an exact yet scaled recreation of the night sky took form in three-dimensional space.

 "Beautiful, isn't it?"
 Mage Maddi commented as she raised one palm and swiped it sideways causing the projected night sky to skip forward through a time-lapse.